 “It looked like you were in the London fog,” Boni said.

-Plumbers are currently working on the device in the mechanical room and students and faculty were allowed back inside the building around 9:40 a.m.
+We hired a plumber to work on the device in the mechanical room and students and faculty were allowed back inside the building around 9:40 a.m.

 Contact CU Independent News Editor Nora Keating at Nora.firstname.lastname@example.org.